Hiba1471/Early-Stage-Diabetes-Risk-Detection-Model-/README.md

 This project aims to support early diabetes intervention by predicting diabetes risk from CDC behavioral survey data and identifying the key drivers behind that risk.

-The project uses a LightGBM binary classification pipeline on a dataset with significant class imbalance, where only about 14% of patients had diabetes.
+The project uses a LightGBM binary classification pipeline built in Python on a dataset with significant class imbalance, where only about 14% of patients had diabetes.
 To improve prediction quality for the minority class, SMOTE was applied to oversample diabetic cases during training.

 ## Project Goal